conradoov/conradoov/README.md

 # Hi, there!
 I'm Conrado!

-I graduated as a Industrial Engineer in UFSJ, focused on Operacional Research, DES and Statistical Learning.
+I graduated from UFSJ with a degree in Industrial Engineer, focused on Operacional Research, DES and Statistical Learning.

 ## My interests and contact